Iron-mind/myapp-ngrx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

-## All in following image was implemented in this proyect
+## All in following image was implemented in this project

 ![Alt text](./src/assets/lifecycle.png "a title")